C2-Labs/k8s-security-elasticsearch/README.md

 <a name="prereqs"/>

 ## Prerequisites
-- Kubernetes cluster running version 1.15 or greater
+- Kubernetes local cluster on docker-desktop or minikube running version 1.15 or greater
 - Knowledge of Kubernetes and its object types like StatefulSets, DaemonSet, PersistentVolumes & init container
 - Basic knowledge of Elasticsearch and Kibana
 - Basic knowledge of Elasticsearch Node types and their roles (Master, Data & client nodes)